AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/Capstone_project.md

 - **GND (Ground Pin):**
   - **Connected to:** Ground pin of the current sensor.
-  - **Function:** Provides a common ground reference between the Arduino and the sensor.
+  - **Function:** Provides a common ground reference between the VSDSquadron mini and the sensor.

 - **VCC (Power Pin, typically 5V or 3.3V depending on the sensor):**
   - **Connected to:** Power supply pin of the current sensor.